 We've written about the Pikachu Illustrator before, but it deserves mention here as the ultimate collector's white whale.
 The real thing is unattainable for most fans — only 39 exist and the last one sold for $5.275 million.

 But high-quality display replicas have become a beloved alternative.
 Collectors frame them alongside authentic cards from the same era, creating gorgeous display pieces.
+The best replicas are printed on card stock that matches the original's weight and feel, with accurate color reproduction of the unique artwork.

 Shop Pikachu Illustrator Replicas →